 Our Security Dashboard quickly shows alerts from running hundreds of security analysis checks in your project.

-Code Climate combines line-by-line test coverage reports, technical debt assessments, and style checks in every pull request so that your team only merges clear, maintainable, and well-tested code.
+Code Climate, technical debt assessments, and style checks in every pull request so that your team only merges clear, maintainable, and well-tested code.

 Get test coverage right, every time

 View line-by-line test coverage data within diffs.
 See coverage on new lines of code in your pull requests and avoid regressions by never merging insufficiently tested code.

 Win the fight against technical debt